|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

--Explain what type of exercise helps reduce a client's symptom of hyperventilation.
+-Explain the type of exercise that helps reduces a client's symptom of hyperventilation.

--Explain what the cut-off age is for a high incidence of panic attacks.
+-Explain the cut-off age for a high incidence of panic attacks.

 -Explain what is often the initial symptom experienced by individuals at the onset of a panic attack.

--Explain what two subtypes of phobic conditions secondary to panic disorder have been identified by Roberts.
+-Name two subtypes of phobic conditions secondary to panic disorder.

 -Explain the behavioral characteristics of panic/agoraphobic clients.

--Explain what other psychological disorders have repeatedly shown linkages with panic attacks.
+-Explain the other psychological disorders that have repeatedly shown linkages with panic attacks.

--Explain what type of behavior can lead to the more serious type of panic disorder called agoraphobia.
+-Explain the type of behavior that can lead to the more serious type of panic disorder called agoraphobia.

--Explain what hypothesis, identified by DuPont, is proffered as a reason for addiction to alcohol and other drugs in clients experiencing panic attack.
+-Explain what hypothesis is proffered as a reason for addiction to alcohol and other drugs in clients experiencing panic attack.

--Explain the four main strands of psychological/social effects of panic disorder identified by Short.
+-Name the four main strands of psychological/social effects of panic disorder.

--Explain one of the primary causes of panic disorder identified by Beamish.
+-Name one of the primary causes of panic disorder.

--Explain what addictive behavior the author developed in order to overcome her panic of going to the office.
+-Explain the addictive behavior that the author developed in order to overcome her panic of going to the office.

 -Explain what is designed to assist panic clients in modifying specific aspects of their thinking by questioning the logical basis of their fears and by encouraging them to consider alternative ways of thinking.